xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ### What I learned

-I should verify both the requested URL and the resulting filename instead of assuming any successful download is the file I wanted.
-A broken `locate` index does not by itself prove that a file is missing.
+I learned not to confuse a successful download with downloading the correct file.
+I also learned that a broken `locate` database says more about the index than about whether my file is present.

 ---

 ## 5. Initial VSFTPD Session and LinPEAS Transfer

-The VSFTPD backdoor route opened a Meterpreter session on the target.
-I also checked network connections from Kali during the session.
+I began with the VSFTPD backdoor, which opened a Meterpreter session on Metasploitable 2.
+I checked the connections from Kali while it was open.

 ![Figure 2: The VSFTPD-based session and an accompanying socket check.](images/02-vsftpd-session-and-socket-check.png)

 *Figure 2.
 The VSFTPD-based session and an accompanying socket check.*

-Inside Meterpreter I inspected the filesystem and changed to `/tmp`.
-I then tried `wget` and `nc` directly at the Meterpreter prompt.
-Both were rejected as unknown Meterpreter commands, because they are normal system commands rather than commands available in that session's Meterpreter command set.
+I looked around the filesystem and moved into `/tmp`.
+Then I tried `wget` and `nc` at the Meterpreter prompt.
+Neither worked.
+I was still slipping between thinking of Meterpreter as a normal Linux shell and remembering that it has its own command set.

-I used Meterpreter's own `upload` command instead to transfer my local `linpeas.sh` into the target's `/tmp` directory.
+I changed approach and used Meterpreter's `upload` command.
+That successfully transferred my local `linpeas.sh` into `/tmp` on the target.

 ![Figure 3: The unsuccessful Meterpreter `wget`/`nc` attempts followed by a successful `upload` of `linpeas.sh`.](images/03-meterpreter-upload-after-unsupported-commands.png)